-- 1. Enter the data to evaluate into one or more cell ranges of exactly the same size and structure.
-The order of the individual pieces of data must be identical in each range. - The cell ranges can be located in just one worksheet altogether or be spread over multiple worksheets or even multiple files. - 2.
+- 1. Enter the data to be consolidated into individual cell ranges of exactly the same size and structure.
+The order of the individual pieces of data must be identical in each range. - The individual cell ranges can all be in the same worksheet, in multiple worksheets or even in several different documents. - 2.
 Choose the ribbon command Data | group Analyze | Data consolidation . - 3.
-Click into the edit field below Source ranges.
-There, enter the address of the first cell range containing the data to evaluate.
-(See also notes below.) - Tip: Alternatively, with the dialog box still open, simply click into the table and select the cell range with your mouse. - 4.
+Click into the Source ranges input field.
+There, enter the address of the first cell range with the data to be consolidated.
+(See also notes below.) - Tip: Alternatively, you can also click directly into the worksheet while the dialog box is open and simply select the cell range in the worksheet with the mouse to transfer it to the dialog box. - 4.
 Click on the Add button. - 5.
-To add additional source ranges, repeat the steps 3. through 4. - 6.
-At Target range, enter the address of the cell range where you want the results of the consolidation to be inserted.
+To add additional source ranges, repeat steps 3. and 4.

+6. For Target range, enter the address of the cell range in which you want the result of the consolidation to be inserted.

-Tip: It is sufficient to specify just the address of the cell in the top left corner of the target range.
+Tip: It is sufficient to specify the address of the cell in the top left corner of the target range.
 PlanMaker will then determine its size automatically.

-Tip: You can simply click on the desired cell in the table to transfer its address into the dialog box.
+Tip: You can also simply click on the desired cell directly in the worksheet to transfer its address to the dialog box.

-- 7. At Function, choose the arithmetic function to be used for the consolidation. - 8.
-The options Labels in ... must be disabled for this kind of consolidation.
-(For more information, see Consolidating data by labels.) - 9.
+- 7. For Function, select the arithmetic function to be used for the consolidation. - 8.
+The options Labels in ... must be disabled for this type of consolidation.
+For more information, see Consolidating data by labels. - 9.
 Click on Apply to start the consolidation.

-The data from the source ranges is now consolidated using the chosen arithmetic function.
-The result is inserted in the target range.
+The data from the source ranges is now consolidated using the selected arithmetic function, and the result is inserted in the target range.

-Note: The result of a consolidation is inserted into the table as fixed numbers.
-These numbers will not be updated when you modify the values in any of the source ranges.
+Note: The result of a consolidation is inserted into the worksheet as fixed numbers.
+These numbers will not be updated if you change the values in any of the source ranges.

-Accordingly, this command's main purpose is to evaluate the current state of data, not regarding any changes made to them later (useful e.g. for monthly reports).
-See also Editing and updating consolidations.
+This command is thus primarily useful if you want to evaluate the current state of data and no longer want to take changes into account (useful, for example, for monthly reports).
+For more information, see also Editing and updating consolidations.